STIR$^2$: Reward Relabelling for combined Reinforcement and Imitation Learning on sparse-reward tasks: Method

 \section{Method}

-We propose SACR2 and DDPGR2, acronyms for SAC with Reward Relabeling and DDPG with Reward Relabeling respectively, a straight-forward method that could be implemented to any other off-policy reinforcement-learning algorithm with sparse rewards.
-Let $R$ be the sparse reward from the environment, $b$ the reward bonus of our method, and $N$ the average length of the task demonstrations.
-First, we add demonstration data to the buffer: the last transition of each expert trajectory is given the sparse reward $R$, and the other transitions are given a reward equal to $b$, typically smaller than $R$.
-Then, as the agent explores the environment during training, every new successful episode is relabeled: the last $N-1$ transitions leading to the sparse reward are assigned a reward equal to $b$.
+We propose SAC-R$^2$ and DDPG-R$^2$, acronyms for SAC with Reward Relabeling and DDPG with Reward Relabeling respectively, a straight-forward method that could be implemented to any other off-policy RL algorithm with sparse rewards.
+Let $R$ be the sparse reward from the environment, $b$ the reward bonus of our method, and $L$ the amount of transitions that will receive the bonus.
+First, we add demonstration data to the buffer: the last transition of each expert trajectory is given the sparse reward $R$, and the last non-final $L$ transitions are given a reward equal to $b$.
+Then, as the agent explores the environment during training, every new successful episode is relabeled the same way: the last $L$ transitions leading to the sparse reward are assigned a reward equal to $b$.
+Intuitively, our method helps propagate the signal of the sparse reward by explicitly turning zero rewards into positive rewards, rather than entirely relying on bootstrapping rare future rewards.

-\bigbreak \textbf{Reward bonus to demonstrations.} The first part of our algorithm is most similar to SQIL \citep{reddy2020sqil}.
+\bigbreak \textbf{Reward bonus to demonstrations.} The first part of our algorithm is most similar to SQIL \cite{reddy2020sqil}.
 Intuitively, it gives the agent an incentive to imitate the expert.
 Their paper shows theoretical connections between SQIL and regularized behaviour cloning.
-One important difference is that SQIL is a pure imitation-learning algorithm, while our method learns from both the reward bonuses and the reward from the environment.
-This also means that our reward bonus $b$ should be carefully tuned so that it has an impact without completely swallowing the environment reward $R$.
-Intuitively, SQIL also gives an incentive to avoid states that weren't in the demonstration data, which could potentially be harmful if those states led to successful behaviour.
+One important difference is that SQIL is a pure IL algorithm, while our method learns from both the reward bonuses and the reward from the environment.
+Also, SQIL gives an incentive to avoid states that were not in the demonstration data, which could potentially be harmful if those states led to successful behaviour.

-\bigbreak \textbf{Reward bonus to successful episodes.} The relabeling part of our algorithm tries to mitigate this issue and is most similar to Self-Imitation Learning (SIL) \citep{Oh2018SIL}.
-In our method, the self-imitation is achieved by effectively treating successful episodes as if they were demonstrations.
-As a precautionary measure, we only relabel the last $N-1$ transitions leading to the sparse reward, where $N$ is the average length of the demonstrations.
-Intuitively, we do not wish to reward the early transitions of overly long episodes since they probably didn't help to the completion of the task.